Your land arrangements include:

 – Sharing transfer on arrival and departure (from/to Ben Gurion Airport)

-– 5 nights accommodation based on bed and breakfast
+– 5 nights accommodation based on double occupancy, bed and breakfast basis

 – 3 touring days as per itinerary with English speaking guide

-– Dinner in Jerusalem on Thursday followed by a Sound and show at David Citadel
+– Dinner in Jerusalem on Thursday followed by a Sound and Light Show at David Citadel

 – Entrance fees to the sites visited as per itinerary